glaucia86/dab-workshop/workshops/en-us/workshop-demo-01/09-session.md

 </details>
 </br>

-Once the GitHub Actions finish the jobs and show that everything is green.
+Once the GitHub Actions finish the jobs and show that everything is green - we are done!

 ![image-38](./../../workshop-images/image-38.jpg)